 “So what happened next?” she asks.

 “I promised I’d find a job as soon as I could and pay him back for flying me out and everything.
 But, I had so much trouble finding a job.
 Everything was so far!
 Like, so many blocks.
+I tried the buses, but still, it was so overwhelming in that city.
 I just started partying and trashing the place again.
 He was gone at his girlfriend’s a lot and then just stopped coming back hardly at all.

-“So one night I decided to finally try and figure out what my deal is, why I’m cursed with this Sysiphisian landfill of an existence.
+“So one night I decided, ‘Sandra, we’re finally going to figure out what your deal is’, why I’m cursed with this Sysiphisian landfill of an existence.

 “I encircled myself in black candles, burned a bundle of nightsage, covered myself in pigs blood, and carved a Oijoia board into his hard wood floor with my nails.”